gurnoornatt/personalWebsite/CLOUDFLARE_DEPLOYMENT.md

 4. **Server-Side Rendering Issues**:
    - If using getServerSideProps, consider switching to getStaticProps with fallback: true
    - Check that SSR files are being correctly deployed in .next-deploy/server/

+## Troubleshooting Error 1042

+If you're still encountering Error 1042 (Worker-to-Worker communication error):

+1. Verify that your API requests are being redirected to the API subdomain
+2. Check that the `NEXT_PUBLIC_API_URL` is set to use the API subdomain
+3. Look for any hardcoded API URLs in your code that might be using the main domain
+4. Ensure the API Worker is deployed and functioning correctly

 ## Additional Resources